Build A Standalone Image Processing System

 Applications: building inspection, industrial insurance inspection, industrial process control, etc.

 Read more about inferred imaging applications

-Different colored LED modules or combinations can be customized to each application.
+Different coloured LED modules or combinations can be customised to each application.

 Applications: Used in the majority of vision applications.
 In particular, in applications where color is an important characteristic.